 Block references can be used within the DWG file.
 Upon import, blocks are resolved into the single base elements.

-Many CAD applications allow to hide polylines, faces, or blocks.
+Many CAD applications allow to hide certain elements.
 Such hidden elements are imported and displayed as long as they fulfil the import conditions.